Arm#

 move [Arm1 v] to orientation [yaw v] [270] degrees ▶

-The increment Arm orientation block rotates the 6-Axis Arm’s end effector by a specified number of degrees about a selected axis.
+The increment arm orientation stack block rotates the end effector by a specified number of degrees from its current orientation.

 increment [Arm1 v] orientation by [pitch v] [0] degrees ▶